 - Funds to help with the cost of textbooks and equipment needed to be successful in the program.

-- Professional development funds to participate in ICSSP activities (relevant workshops and seminars).
+- Professional development funds to participate in ICSSP activities (relevant workshops, training opportunities, and research activities).

-- Travel funds to participate in the annual job fair, which all participants are required to attend.
+- Travel funds to participate in relevant conferences and the annual in-person job fair, which all participants are required to attend.